This article originally appeared on VICE UK.

 "It's like Dark Souls!" is a term that is used to way too often to describe a game that simply has a whiff of exploration or difficulty about it, but for Death's Gambit there couldn't be a more accurate description.
-It has that dark fantasy aesthetic that is the trademark of the Souls series, big memorable bosses, a stamina system that dictates your attack and defence, and combat that relies on you to learn patterns, show patience and pick your moment to strike.
-Even upon inevitable death, you're greeted with a message stating "Death Takes You" in almost exactly the same style as Dark Souls' now legendary "YOU DIED".
-It is undeniably a 2D Dark Souls – and that's totally okay.
+It has that dark fantasy aesthetic that is the trademark of the Souls series, big memorable bosses, a stamina system that dictates your attack and defense, and combat that relies on you to learn patterns, show patience, and pick your moment to strike.
+Even upon inevitable death, you're greeted with a message stating "Death Takes You" in almost exactly the same style as Dark Souls' now legendary "YOU DIED."
+It is undeniably a 2D Dark Souls—and that's totally OK.

 Made by White Rabbit and published by Adult Swim, Death's Gambit has you playing as a warrior, chosen by Death itself, to kill a bunch of gigantic "Immortals".
 It is hinted that some of these are so huge that you'll have to scale them, like in Shadow of the Colossus, in order to take them out.
 It is going to be exciting to see how Death's Gambit takes the coolest ideas from two of the best games of the past decade and interprets them in a two-dimensional way.